Gorilla Grodd: DC Rebirth

 In 2016, DC Comics implemented a relaunch of its books called "DC Rebirth", which restored its continuity to a form much as it was prior to The New 52.
 Grodd is depicted as the founder of the terrorist organization Black Hole and utilizes technology that contains the power of the Speed Force.
 In addition, he mind-controlled Meena Dhawan into operating as the Negative Flash.

 In the We are Yesterday storyline, Grodd appears as a leading member of the Legion of Doom.
 He manipulates Air Wave into spying on the Justice League on his behalf, claiming that Air Wave is dying from "tachyon poisoning".
 Grodd later absorbs Omega energy from the rift created following Darkseid's death and dubs himself "Gorilla God".
 However, Air Wave betrays Grodd and defeats him with help from a group of heroes summoned from the past.
-Following his defeat, Grodd allies with Time Trapper and the World Forger, forming the Quantum Quorum to deal with Darkseid's return and the damage dealt to the timestream.
+Following his defeat, Grodd works with Time Trapper and the World Forger to deal with Darkseid's return and the damage dealt to the timestream.